Terrorism came to Venice 20 years ago

 The next day, before I left for work, a beige car pulled into my drive.
 In it was an FBI agent asking if I had ever seen the pilots in my neighborhood (the Gulf Shores subdivision) close to he airport.
 I had not because I would have been at the newspaper.

-Days later, at the dry cleaner, I learned that Atta had been a customer but was so nasty to one of the women who worked there, that he was told to take his cleaning elsewhere.
-A similar story arose from a local restaurant where he and his cronies occasionally ate lunch or dinner.
+Days later, at a dry cleaner, I learned that Atta had been a customer but was so nasty to one of the female employees that he was told to take his business elsewhere.
+A similar story arose from a local restauranteur who claimed Atta and his cronies occasionally ate there.

 Who would have thought that this charming city of Venice would ever play such a big role in such a frightening story with such nasty villains?